Finding the Right Cockapoo Breeder

 If the parents have been health tested make sure that you know the results.
 Health tested could mean that they have been tested but the results may be that they have carrier or affected status for the condition.* see health test section.
 Click Here

-We don't recommend that you buy siblings, especially if the breeder offers you a deal for buying two.Whilst it may seem appealing to buy two puppies from the same litter it is not advisable.
+We don't recommend that you buy siblings unless you are an experienced dog owner used to owning siblings, especially if the breeder offers you a deal for buying two.Whilst it may seem appealing to buy two puppies from the same litter it is not advisable.
 They often end up either having a very strong bond with each other, and are therefore less interested in you.
 This can pose problems with training or sibling rivalry, where they can be aggressive towards each other.

 Most people are aware that these horrid places do exist and unfortunately they do not all fit the stereotype of dogs being kept in sheds ,but often homes can be used as a front.
 Puppies can be transferred into homes to make it look like they have been raised in by a family, so all buyers must really be on alert when looking to buy a puppy or dog.